-Pour into bowl and allow to cool.
+Pour into a bowl and allow to cool.

 Preheat oven to 400°F

 Grease ramekins with coconut oil and coat with sugar, place in shallow baking pan.
-Fill pan with a half-inch to an inch of water.
+Fill the pan with a half-inch to an inch of water.

 In a separate, very clean bowl (use lemon juice to clean the bowl) beat egg whites, adding salt in small amounts and remaining 3/4 cup granulated sugar until egg whites hold stiff peaks.

-Gently fold one third of whites into cooled pumpkin mixture, then fold in remaining whites thoroughly.
+Gently fold one-third of whites into cooled pumpkin mixture, then fold in remaining whites thoroughly.